MGHollander/zsh-dotfiles/README.md

 [All available aliases](docs/ALIASES.md)

-## Install Laravel Valet with Mailhog and Xdebug
+## Install Laravel Valet and tools like Memcached, Mailhog, Xdebug and more

 [Read all about it!](docs/LARAVEL-VALET.md)